 |Top Gun – I feel the need for speed.|

-There is an awful lot to see in the sunshine state of Arizona.
-Of course everyone has heard of the Grand Canyon, but have you visited the PIMA Air and Space Museum and have you seen the live reconstruction of that famous shoot out at the OK corral down Tombstone way?
-Only about 20 years separate the death of our last lawless cowboy Wyatt Earp in 1929 and the age of the B-29 Superfortress a four-engine propeller driven plane synonymous with dropping the first atomic bombs on Japan.
-Compared to the UK, America is a very young country, but they sure have packed a lot in the time they’ve had.
+Here is a fascinating fact.
+Only about 20 years separate the death of our last lawless cowboy Wyatt Earp in 1929 and the age of the B-29 Superfortress.
+This four-engine propeller driven plane is synonymous with dropping the first atomic bombs on Japan.
+Compared to the UK, America is a very young country.
+They sure have packed a lot in to the time they’ve had.

 |Will you be my wing man?|